markrcote/mrmrcote/content/posts/2022-03-xx-dev-infra-mgmt-poles.md

 This focus comes with a cost, however: the biggest impact we can have on development at any given time changes.
-When dev infra teams are first created, there are usually many low-hanging fruit, aggravating friction at multiple points in the development workflow, so many teams can simulatenously greatly improve developer experience.
+When dev infra teams are first created, there are usually many low-hanging fruit, aggravating friction at multiple points in the development workflow, so many teams can simultaneously greatly improve developer experience.
 At some point, however, some systems will be "good enough" compared to others.
 Maybe CI times have finally dropped to 5 minutes.
 Maybe deploys rarely need attention after being initiated.
 At a large